aroffringa/aartfaac2ms/README.md

     Selected timesteps from LST interval: 225 - 582

 This writes a new file 'lst-selected.raw.vis'.
 The lst start and end parameters are local apparent sidereal times in hours.
 So 7.5 is 7:30 LST.
-One can also give only a start or end or end time, and then the other end of the interval is left open (so -lst-start 7 means all timesteps after lst 7).
+One can also give only a start or end time, and then the other side of the interval is left open (so -lst-start 7 means all timesteps after lst 7).
 '24h wrapping' is supported, so doing this:

     $ afedit -lst-start 10 -lst-end 9 A12_SB072_1ch1s_10min.raw.vis test.raw.vis